umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/multi-url-picker.md

----
-versionFrom: 9.0.0
-versionTo: 10.0.0
----

 # Multi Url Picker

 `Alias: Umbraco.MultiUrlPicker`

 `Returns: IEnumerable<Link> or Link`

 Multi Url Picker allows an editor to pick and sort multiple urls.
-This property editor returns a single item if the "Maximum number of items" data type setting is set to 1 or a collection if it is 0.
+This property editor returns a single item if the "Maximum number of items" Data Type setting is set to 1 or a collection if it is 0.
 These can either be internal, external or media.

 ## Data Type Definition Example